a-ba/docker-utils/README.md

   --replace          replace the current tag
   --backup SUFFIX    keep a tag on the previous image (with SUFFIX appended to
                      the tag version)
+  --ignore-unknown   silently ignore unknown images listed in the command line
 </pre>

 This command merges all layers from a given image into a single one.